HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

                      \_______ physical page ___/\__ page ofs ___/
 ```

 Address translation is separately enabled for code and data translation.
 When translation is disabled, the address is the offset directly mapping to the physical address range with the segment part ignored.
 Segment zero has a special role.
 Hardware must guarantee that a virtual address with a zero segment, e.g. *0x0.0x500* will also directly map to the physical address specified by the offset.
 The maximum physical memory size that can be reached this way is 4 GBytes.
 The architecture does not preclude supporting a larger physical address range though.
-A translation buffer hardware could allow for a larger physical address range beyond 4BBytes.
-This physical memory is however only reachable when translation is enabled.
+A translation buffer hardware could allow for a larger physical address range beyond 4GBytes.
+This part of physical memory is however only reachable when address translation is enabled.

 ### Access Control